-- (a) the employee's performance has improved and is evaluated as at least satisfactory, and he is put back on permanent status, or - (b) the employee's performance has not improved and is evaluated as below satisfactory, and he is dismissed.
+(a) the employee's performance has improved and is evaluated as at least satisfactory, and he is put back on permanent status, or

+(b) the employee's performance has not improved and is evaluated as below satisfactory, and he is dismissed.

-- (2) Any period of service during a conditional status shall not be counted in determining eligibility for any step progression. - (3) While the placing of an employee on conditional status is not intended to be disciplinary action, it may nevertheless be used concurrently with disciplinary action. - (4) Conditional status may be appealed under the provisions of the performance evaluations appeal procedure. - (5) Conditional status shall not be based on a single, isolated incident.
+(2) Any period of service during a conditional status shall not be counted in determining eligibility for any step progression.

+- (3) While the placing of an employee on conditional status is not intended to be disciplinary action, it may nevertheless be used concurrently with disciplinary action. - (4) Conditional status may be appealed under the provisions of the performance evaluations appeal procedure. - (5) Conditional status shall not be based on a single, isolated incident.

-PROMOTIONAL EXAMINATIONS
+ARTICLE 19 PROMOTIONAL EXAMINATIONS

-- 19.1 For the purposes of this Article, promotions will be defined as moving an employee from a position in one class in the bargaining unit to a different position in another class in the bargaining unit which has a greater degree of responsibility and a higher maximum salary. - 19.2 The promotional exam process is as follows: - (1) Promotion Process Announcement will be posted at least ninety (90) days prior to the examination date. - (2) Application for the process shall consist solely of a transfer request and resume submission. - (3) Identified on the Promotion Process Announcement are specific study reference materials, all of which were used to create the test questions provided on the exam being given (inc. General Orders, statutes, and collective bargaining agreement articles). - (4) Written Exam - between fifty (50) and one hundred (100) questions will be administered by the Tallahassee Police Department (TPD) or a third party vendor. - (5) Limit test make up dates. - (6) Test Questions comprised of fifty percent (50%) General Orders, twenty-five percent (25%) Collective Bargaining Agreement, and twenty-five percent (25%) Florida Statutes.
-Legal guidelines from issued Florida Statute Books will not be used for testing materials. - (7) The exam questions shall be created to represent the necessary knowledge, skills, and abilities of a Police Sergeant.
-Test questions shall be written by the TPD Sergeants or a third party vendor. - (8) Recognized sworn experts shall preview the questions prior to the test being given.
+- 19.1 For the purposes of this Article, promotions will be defined as moving an employee from a position in one class in the bargaining unit to a different position in another class in the bargaining unit which has a greater degree of responsibility and a higher maximum salary. - 19.2 The promotional exam process is as follows: - (1) To apply for the Lieutenant Promotional Process, the employee must be a Sergeant with the Tallahassee Police Department.
+Promotion Process Announcement will be posted at least ninety (90) days prior to the examination date. - (2) Application for the process shall consist solely of a transfer request and resume submission. - (3) Identified on the Promotion Process Announcement are specific study reference materials, all of which were used to create the test questions provided on the exam being given (inc. General Orders, statutes, and collective bargaining agreement articles). - (4) Written Exam - between fifty (50) and one hundred (100) questions will be written and administered by a third party vendor.
+The third party vendor will be responsible for ensuring the validity of the questions, scoring the exams and resolving any disputes related to the exam questions. - (5) Make-up dates, or alternate testing locations, will be limited, and at the direction of the Employee Resources Director in consideration of current legal precedence. - (6) Test and Assessment Center Questions will cover General Orders, Collective Bargaining Agreement, Florida Statutes and legal bulletins - (7) The exam and Assessment Center questions shall be created to represent the necessary knowledge, skills, and abilities of a Police Lieutenant.